Skip to content

 Unwrap the container to view the underlying fields.
 The following details (metrics) will be visible for analyzing a specific field of the container:

-2. Type inferred (Whether type is declared by the source or inferred)
+1 Type Inferred Indicates whether the type is declared by the source or inferred.

-b.
-Median (The median of the observed values)
+6 Median The median of the observed numeric values.

-c.
-Std.
-Deviation (Measure of the amount of variation in observed values)
+7 Standard Deviation Measure of the amount of variation in observed numeric values.

-d.
-Kurtosis (Measure of the 'tailedness' of the distribution of values)
+8 Kurtosis Measure of the 'tailedness' of the distribution of observed numeric values.

-e.
-Skewness (Measure of the asymmetry of the distribution around its mean)
+9 Skewness Measure of the asymmetry of the distribution of observed numeric values.

-f.
-Q1 (The central point between the min and the median)
+10 Q1 The first quartile; the central point between the minimum and the median.

-g.
-Q3 (The central point between the median and the max)
+11 Q3 The third quartile; the central point between the median and the maximum.

 total-profile total-profile